 Do you know how to calibrate a Refrigerator Thermometer?
 A refrigerator thermometer may help check the temperature inside the fridge.
-Knowing the exact temperature inside the refrigerator is very important because it allows people to determine whether the temperature is ideal for food.
-The perfect temperature for cooling food inside the fridge is 37 degrees Fahrenheit.
+Knowing the exact temperature inside the refrigerator is crucial because it enables people to determine whether the temperature is ideal for storing food.
+The ideal temperature for cooling food inside the fridge is 37°F.

-If the temperature is higher than 40 degrees Fahrenheit, the food will spoil easily; likewise, if it’s lower than 30 degrees Fahrenheit, the food may freeze and burn.
+If the temperature is higher than 40 degrees Fahrenheit, the food will spoil easily; likewise, if it’s lower than 30 degrees Fahrenheit, the food may freeze or burn.

 The refrigerator thermometer also lets owners see whether the thermostat needs to be adjusted.
 However, to offer an accurate reading, the thermometer requires proper calibration.
 Here are two methods to use.